html5rocks/www.html5rocks.com/content/mobile/high-dpi/en/index.md

 <h2 id="toc-bff">Browser features for high DPI support</h2>

 Ultimately, the decision about which approach you take depends on your particular requirements.
-That said, keep in mind that all of them have drawbacks.
+That said, keep in mind that all of the aforementioned approaches have drawbacks.
 Looking forward, however, once `image-set` and srcset are widely supported, they will be the appropriate solutions to this problem.
 For the time being, let's talk about some best practices that can bring us as close to that ideal future as possible.

 Firstly, how are these two different?
 Well, `image-set()` is a CSS function, appropriate for use as a value of the background CSS property.